ADVENTURE AWAITS YOU…

-This summer, Wild Trails took other pupils from Robertsbridge Community College and I to South Africa, for a fantastic trip that I will never forget.
-We were able to learn so much about animal conservation and endangered species, but we also learnt about cultures that were very different from our own.
-This trip showed me the dangers that many innocent species are in due to poaching and has made me think more about the subject.
-After the trip, I believed that if we all try to stop the horrendous activity of poaching, we can save many of these beautiful animals from becoming endangered.
-Coming back from South Africa, I believe that I gained more confidence because of the amazing experiences and activities we did.
+This summer, Wild Trails took other pupils from my school to South Africa for a fantastic trip that I will never forget.
+We learnt so much about animal conservation, poaching and endangered species, and we also learnt about cultures that were very different from our own.
+I believe that I gained more confidence because of the amazing experiences and activities we did.
 This has helped me in situations back home and I also believe that going to South Africa has made me think and act differently to how I did before.
-I now have some incredible memories which include feeding elephants, to meeting some beautiful children at a health centre.
 I can't thank Wild Trails, Angus and the other leaders enough as without them, I would never have been able to have this wonderful experience.

-What did africa mean to me?
-This trip means more to me than i am capable of describing.
-It was life changing.
-It has changed my outlook on the way i treat others, my environment and myself.
-It opened my eyes to a need that's greater than mine and it allowed me to learn just how privileged i am.
-Being able to learn about other cultures by being there and asking questions and seeing it first hand is an experience that i cant put into words.
-All i can say to you is that to understand africa you need to go there.
+What did Africa mean to me?
+This trip meant more to me than I am capable of describing.
+It was life-changing.
+It has changed my outlook on the way I treat others, my environment and myself.
+It opened my eyes to a need that's greater than mine and it allowed me to learn just how privileged I am.
+Being able to learn about other cultures by being there and asking questions and seeing it first hand is an experience that I find hard put into words.
+All I can say to you is that to understand Africa you need to go there.
 This trip helped me grow and change as a person and it continues to keep me focused everyday.
-It is well worth the cost and i cant thank angus and tommy enough for all their hard work to make sure this trip went well.
+It is well worth the cost and I can't thank Angus and Tommy enough for all their hard work to make sure this trip went well.

 Experiencing South Africa with the help of Africa Wild Trails 4 years ago was the most rewarding and beneficial choice I have ever made.
 It sounds cliche, but before going I struggled with my confidence and found myself being dependent on others to feel comfortable.
 Three weeks in South Africa helped me to become the person I am today!
 I am so grateful to everyone who was part of the trip and still talk about it to new people I meet.
-During the three weeks we were out there, we were taught a great deal about the history of the country as well as the magnificent flora and fauna that inhabit it.
-People think you can read a book about the country and know all about it, but nothing compares to being there and learning something new each day.
-After that trip to South Africa (where we were taught a great deal about conservation and had hands on experiences) I studied a Foundation Degree in Animal Science.
-During my studies we had another opportunity to go to South Africa, and although it was still amazing and informative, it just didn't match the personal experience Wild Trails had given.
+After that trip to South Africa, I studied a Foundation Degree in Animal Science.
 I am now currently training to be a Biomedical Scientist, after graduating from Brighton University with a degree in Biomedical Science.
-Although this is a step away from the Animal background, I have no doubt in my mind, I wouldn't be where I am had I not been offered the opportunity by Angus a few years ago.
+Although this is a step away from the animal background, I have no doubt in my mind, I wouldn't be where I am had I not been offered the opportunity by Angus a few years ago.
 I cannot thank Wild Trails enough...!

 The July 2014 tour to South Africa was a real eye opener for me.
 I was stuck in a personal place that would have only have got worse but with the help of Africa Wild Trails I am now in Plumpton College studying a BTEC2 Course in Animal Care.
 I learnt so much on the tour to South Africa such as wildlife conservation, endangered species, Rhino conservation and the history of poaching.
 We did plenty of sport as well which included kayaking, abseiling and river rafting...
 I remember just floating down the Pongola river on our kayaks taking in the surroundings, it was so beautiful.
 These are just a few of the many great experiences I was given on this trip.
 I will never forget them :-)